About Corporate Governance

 Portrait

-Jaime Ramírez is CEO of Falabella.com since January 17, 2022.
-He previously served as Senior Director for the Andean Region in Mercado Libre, being responsible for the operations in Colombia, Peru, Venezuela and Ecuador.
+Jaime Ramírez is E-commerce, Services & Product Manager since February, 2024.
+He previously served as CEO of Falabella.com, also as Senior Director for the Andean Region in Mercado Libre, being responsible for the operations in Colombia, Peru, Venezuela and Ecuador.
 Prior to that, he served as Investment Director in Tribeca Asset Management and held different positions in companies such as BBVA Colombia and McKinsey&Company.
 He holds a Master of Business Administration from Columbia Business School (USA) and a degree in Business Administration from Universidad de los Andes (Colombia).

 Ricardo Ríos